-Resource Default quota Eligible for increase

-Sender address All sending addresses or domains must be verified.
+Resource Default quota Eligible for increase Sender address All sending addresses or domains must be verified.
+No Recipient address If your account is in the sandbox, all recipient email addresses or domains must be verified.
+Yes If your account is out of the sandbox, you can send to any valid address.

+Resource Default quota Eligible for increase Number of recipients per message 50 recipients per message No Number of identities that you can verify 10,000 identities per AWS Region Note Identities refers to email addresses or domains, or any combination of the two.
+Every email you send using Amazon Pinpoint must be sent from a verified identity.
 No

-Recipient address If your account is in the sandbox, all recipient email addresses or domains must be verified.
-If your account is out of the Yes

-sandbox, you can send to any valid address.

-Number of recipients per message 50 recipients per message No

-Number of identities that you can verify 10,000 identities per AWS Region No

-(i) Note

-Identities refers to email addresses or

-domains, or any

-combination of the two.
-Every email you

-send using Amazon

-Pinpoint must be